It’s the biggest sales weekend of the year. Shop our favorite deals now ahead of Cyber Monday.

 Narrow fit, with a little stretch.
 Sizing runs smaller than expected.
 Unpleasant odor was reported.

 Luxurious leather outer shell with a cashmere lining.
 Allows wearers to use electronic devices.
-Stylish appearance as cold weather driving gloves.
+Stylish appearance and practical warmth make these ideal as cold weather driving gloves for more formal occasions.

 Relatively thin for "winter" gloves, not well-insulated.
 Touch sensitivity is variable.
 Many inferior knock-offs on the market.